dfrappart/dfrappart.github.io/_posts/2026-04-16-Playing_with_Pod_Security_Admission.markdown

 ## 3. Before leaving

-In this article, we had a look at the Pod Security Standard, and how tose are puyshed through Pod Secuyrity Admission/ The feture is avaialble since a few version of kubernetes, so we do not have any excuse to not use it.
+In this article, we had a look at the Pod Security Standard, and how tose are puyshed through Pod Secuyrity Admission/ The feature is available since a few version of kubernetes, so we do not have any excuse to not use it.

 Apart from that, we saw that there are different level of configuration. either warn, audit or enforce.
 In a progresive implementation, the warn/audit is quite useful to get informations on the potential security violations.
 IMHO, those level should be confuigured by default to get informations on the securty posture inside kubernetes.